pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

           - chapter: "RISC-V - Introduction | 08 May 2025"
             type: "video"
         - section: "(planned) ARM aarch64 - Bare-metal Programming"
           description: "This course is being recorded at the moment and will be added soon."
           open: "open"
           chapters:
-        - section: "(planned) Linux Device Drivers 102 - Writing Driver for the GPIO block from scratch"
-          description: "This course is being recorded at the moment and will be added soon."
-          open: "open"
-          chapters: